 • Wood-boring insects

-• Pine tree discoloration: Pines turn grayish-green color and then turn into rust once dead.
+• Pine tree discoloration, when needles turn a grayish-green color and then turn into rust once dead.

 10 Steps You Should Take If You Notice Signs of Drought In Your Trees

 1. Follow all water rules and regulations.
-Know watering regulations set by your community, water provider and/or water district during drought season.
-Be conscious and considerate of these watering rules.
+Know watering regulations set by your community, water provider, and/or water district during drought season.
+Be mindful of these watering rules.

 2. Be water-wise.
 Do not use excess water during a drought.
 Know how much water your trees and landscape need to survive and water accordingly.
 Water using 5 to 20 gallons, depending on the tree species, once or twice a week.

-• *Watering tip for clay-based soil: Dig approximately 4 to 6 inches into the ground near one of your trees after watering.
+1. *Watering tip for clay-based soil: Dig approximately 4 to 6 inches into the ground near one of your trees after watering.
 Form a ball of dirt in your hand.
-If water squeezes out, you watered too much.
+If water squeezes out, you’ve overwatered.
 You should not have mud residue on your hand.

 3. Water at the right time.
-Water between 6 p.m. and 10 a.m. in order to maximize water’s effectiveness.
+Water between 6 p.m. and 10 a.m. to maximize its effectiveness.
 Watering during the day allows for quicker evaporation, minimizing the amount of water that gets to your roots.

 4. Utilize mulch.
-Mulch preserves moisture in the tree roots and alleviates soil surface water evaporation.
+Mulch retains soil moisture around tree roots and alleviates soil surface water evaporation.
 Use correct mulching techniques to combat disease and infestation.

 5. Water newly planted trees first.
 New plants and trees in your landscape require more water than mature plants.
-Sustain new plants while caring for the old in order to create lasting impressions with your landscape.
+Sustain new plants while caring for the old to create lasting impressions in your landscape.

 9. Inspect irrigation systems.
 Burkhart recommends checking your irrigation system once a month for blockage and breaks.
-Make sure when watering plants that the water doesn’t hit trunks or stems of the trees and plants.
+Make sure to avoid hitting the trunks or stems of trees and plants when watering.
 That increases the chance of trunk cankers and root-rot diseases.
-Also, remember to put the water where the roots are.
+Also, remember to water where the roots are.

 10. Create drought-prone (or drought-resistant) landscapes.
 Make sure to research trees and plants that are native to your climate before planting.
-Drought-prone trees and plants will save you water and stay alive longer—creating lasting benefits.
+Drought-tolerant trees and plants will save you water and survive longer during dry spells, creating lasting benefits.

 What NOT to Do During a Drought